wierkstudio/envpress/README.md

 ## Environment Variables

 EnvPress sets up a WordPress instance using a collection of environment variables, listed in the following table.
 In cases where an environment variable is absent, the corresponding default value is used.
 These default values are selected to closely resemble a standard, unmodified WordPress installation to avoid unintentional changes.
+Env vars prefixed `APP_` are explicitly reserved for the underlying application and will never be used by this package.

 | Environment variable | Comments | Default |
 | ----------- | ----------- | ------- |